 The MiFID II Directive (2014/65/EU) and the Markets in Financial Instruments Regulation (Regulation 600/2014) (MiFIR) will repeal and recast the Markets in Financial Instruments Directive (2004/39/EC) (MiFID).
-They will come into effect on 3 January 2017.
-Together, the new regulations will form the legal framework governing the requirements applicable to investment firms, trading venues, data reporting service providers and third-country firms providing investment services or activities in the EU.
+Together, the new regime will form the legal framework governing the requirements applicable to investment firms, trading venues, data reporting service providers and third-country firms providing investment services or activities in the EU.

-For more information about MiFID II, see Practice note, Hot topics: MiFID II.
+For more information, see Practice note, Hot topics: MiFID II.

-For more information about the MAD II legislative package, see Practice note, Hot topics: MAD II.
+For more information, see Practice note, Hot topics: MAD II.

 As part of its work on shadow banking and investment funds, the European Commission identified a number of concerns about money market funds (MMFs).
 These concerns led to the publication of a legislative proposal for a Regulation on money market funds (MMF Regulation), which is currently with the European Parliament and the Council of the EU for negotiation and adoption.
 If adopted, the MMF Regulation will introduce a general framework of requirements to enhance the liquidity and stability of MMF funds.

-For more information about the MMF Regulation, see Practice note, Hot topics: Money Market Funds Regulation (MMF Regulation).
+For more information, see Practice note, Hot topics: Money Market Funds Regulation (MMF Regulation).